-This backpack is equipped with a two-liter bladder, a lightweight, durable, kink-free sip tube and a push-lock cushioned bite valve.
-The shoulder straps are structured to deliver an ergonomic fit.
-Meanwhile, multiple compression straps can be used to tighten your pack down for reduced bounce.
+This backpack is equipped with four zippered pockets, a 2-liter bladder, a kink-free sip tube and a push-lock cushioned bite valve to prevent leaks.
+The shoulder straps contour to your body for all-day comfort.

 Cons: The zippers may be a bit flimsy.

-2. Mubasel Gear Insulated Hydration Pack
+2. Mubasel Gear Hydration Pack

 3. CamelBak Mule Hydration Pack